 Once again I had an idea.
 I attached the engine from my motorcycle, a 250cc MZ with an output of 14 horse power.
 All unnecessary components were removed so that only the crankcase with cylinders and pistons, clutch end plate and ignition system remained.

 I screwed six 40cm set metal fins onto the end plate of the clutch and fixed it into a frame and special housing for the propeller.
-An exhaust from a Wartburg car was then built on to reduce unnecessary noise and our blower was ready for use.
+An exhaust from my Wartburg car was then built on to reduce unnecessary noise and our blower was ready for use.

 Operation was somewhat arduous because we had to start the motor by moving the propeller by hand but since I had adjusted the carburettor and ignition in the most optimum way possible that was also no great difficulty.
 The engine rotated with 3,000 revolutions per minute and produced a good airflow.